 Mr. Ran Nussbaum has served as a member of our Board since December 2017, and previously served as a member of the Eloxx Limited Board since September 2013.
-Mr. Nussbaum is a managing partner and Co-Founder of The Pontifax Group, which established six funds with over \$700 million under management and invested in over 80 portfolio companies.
+Mr. Nussbaum is a managing partner and Co-Founder of The Pontifax Group, which established seven funds with over \$1 billion under management and invested in over 100 portfolio companies.
 Over the past 15 years, Mr. Nussbaum has been managing The Pontifax Group's activity together with Mr. Tomer Kariv.
+Mr. Nussbaum is the Chairman of the Board of Keros Therapeutics Inc. (a public biotech company where Mr. Nussbaum also serves as chair of the compensation committee).
+He currently serves as a Director of UroGen Pharma, Inc. (a public biotech company where he also serves as a member of the compensation, nominating and corporate governance committee), and Lutris Pharma Ltd.

+Mr. Nussbaum also previously served on the boards of directors of many of The Pontifax Group's portfolio companies: Quiet Therapeutics Ltd., Ocon Medical Ltd., N.T.B.
+Pharma Ltd., ArQule, Inc. (acquired by Merck in January 2020), Zolex Therapeutics Ltd., c-Cam Biotherapeutics Ltd. (acquired by Merck), Kite Pharma, Inc., BioBlast Pharma Ltd., Nutrinia Ltd., Biomedix Ltd., Nasvax Ltd., NovellusDx Ltd., VBI Vaccines Inc. and Prevail Therapeutics, Inc. (acquired by Eli Lilly and Company in January 2021).

-Mr. Nussbaum is the Chairman of the Board of Keros Therapeutics Inc. From 2006 to 2008 he also served as Chief Executive Officer of Biomedix Ltd. and Spearhead Ltd., and was Chairman of the Board of Nasvax Ltd. Mr. Nussbaum's experience in the life sciences arena coupled with over a decade of experience in the business intelligence field create a unique blend of skills, enabling him to support companies from inception to commercialization, Mr. Nussbaum previously served as a Director of Quiet Therapeutics Ltd., Ocon Medical Ltd., N.T.B.
-Pharma Ltd., ArQule, Inc. (acquired by Merck in January 2020) and Zolex Therapeutics Ltd. He currently serves as a Director of UroGen Pharma Ltd. (formerly, TheraCoat), Lutris Pharma Ltd., and Prevail Therapeutics Inc. Mr. Nussbaum also has previously served on the boards of directors of many of The Pontifax Group's portfolio companies: c-Cam Biotherapeutics Ltd., Kite Pharma, Inc., BioBlast Pharma Ltd., Nutrinia Ltd., NovellusDx Ltd., and VBI Vaccines Inc. Our Board believes Mr. Nussbaum's experience as a venture capitalist investor in the biotechnology industry qualifies him to serve on our Board.
+Mr. Nussbaum's experience in the life sciences arena coupled with over a decade of experience in the business intelligence field create a unique blend of skills, enabling him to support companies from inception to commercialization.
+Our Board believes Mr. Nussbaum's experience as a venture capitalist investor in the biotechnology industry qualifies him to serve on our Board.